 Poor Oral Hygiene

 Brushing and flossing help to remove food particles from the mouth.
 When particles remain behind, they bring about the growth of bacteria on the tongue, between the teeth and around the gums, which leads to bad breath.
-For this reason, it is important to routinely brush and floss the teeth, and many opt to use an antibacterial mouth rinse to help reduce the growth of this bacteria.
+For this reason, it is essential to brush and floss the teeth routinely, and many opt to use an antibacterial mouth rinse to help reduce the growth of this bacteria.

-Denture wearers need to take care to properly clean their false teeth, as bacteria and food particles may become trapped and cause smelly breath.
+Denture wearers need to take care to clean their false teeth properly, as bacteria and food particles may become trapped and cause smelly breath.
 Those who smoke or use products that contain tobacco often suffer from halitosis, and this is only one of the many issues associated with the use of these products.
-Tobacco also stains the teeth, irritates the gums, and reduces the user’s ability to taste foods.
+Smoking also stains the teeth, irritates the gums, and reduces the user’s ability to taste foods.

 Tips For Preventing Bad Breath

 Practice good oral hygiene habits.
 Brush and floss daily to remove food particles and plaque, brushing the tongue at the same time.
 Replace the toothbrush regularly, every three months or sooner, and use an antibacterial mouthwash two times a day.
 Regular dental cleanings, a minimum of twice a year, are essential also.